6 Deep Lessons Every Parent Of An Autistic Child Eventually Learns

 Parents of children diagnosed with autism can experience higher levels of stress, psychiatric issues, and poorer health than parents of neurotypical children.

-So every time a new study is published that indicates that the autism prevalence rate has increased again, it also implies there are more and more parents struggling with the identity of being a special needs parent, spouse, employee, family member, friend, etc.
+So, every time a new study is published that indicates that the autism prevalence rate has increased again, it also implies there are more and more parents struggling with the identity of being a special needs parent, spouse, employee, family member, friend, etc.

 In other words, nothing else in life stops because their child has an autism diagnosis.
 If anything, life demands more when it comes to parenting.

 I know this because I am the parent of 11-year-old twin boys with autism, too.
 And I have a 2-year-old neurotypical daughter who’s too young to understand this yet.
 But someday she will.
+And we will ensure she has a healthy awareness and acceptance of autism and autistic kids.

+Stress, irritability, sadness, anxiety, depression?
+Yep, I have experienced it all, and it could easily be a case study for someone wanting to learn more about autism and its effects on parents.
 But make no mistake, I love autism, I love my children, and I love the parent I’ve become.
 I also love the life I have because I have learned to have more good days than not-so-good days.

-You don’t need a college degree nor someone with a college degree in psychology or behavioral analysis to tell you about your child’s autism.
+You don’t need a college degree or someone with a college degree in psychology or behavioral analysis to tell you about your child’s autism.
 Initially, it’s nice to hear the information and resources, but you live with autism every day.
 Autism is family to you just like your child.

-No one else can tell you what autism is or isn’t in your child nor what your child can and cannot do as a result of autism.
+No one else can tell you what autism is or isn’t in your child, nor what your child can and cannot do as a result of autism.
 What you have is more than many students and experts in the field will be able to acquire in their lifetime.

-You have experience and working towards an honorary Ph.D. in autism with your child as the professor, department chair, and dean.
+You have experience working towards an honorary Ph.D. in autism with your child as the professor, department chair, and dean.

 Who better to teach you about their autism than them?

 It becomes easy to adopt the mentality that you’ve lost your child to autism.
-Even easier is adopting the belief that you have to find a "cure" to somehow recover your child from autism as if they have been diagnosed with the flu.
+Even easier is adopting the belief that you have to find a "cure" to recover your child from autism somehow, as if they have been diagnosed with the flu.

 Your child is still your child.
 And their autism is only a portion of who they are and never the totality.